eugene-fr/kidney_training/README.md

 * Jupyter Notebook with EDA, pre-processing, and Modelling steps
 * Requirements file

-The results indicated that RFC and xGBoost models perform very good at such problems.
+The results indicated that RFC and xGBoost models perform very good with such problem.
 Further work is recommended since there's multicollinearity between features as indicated by VIFs score.